lmbelo/Python3-Cross-Platform/python3-android/README.md

 -----

 1. Run `./clean.sh` for good measure.
-2. For every API Level/architecture combination you wish to build for:
+2. For every API Level/architecture/Python version combination you wish to build for:
-   * `ARCH=arm ANDROID_API=21 ./build.sh` to build everything!
+   * `ARCH=arm ANDROID_API=21 PYVER=3.10.4 ./build.sh` to build everything!

 Build using Docker/Podman
 ------------------